AndroidModLoader/JPatch/README.md

 **Since v1.8.2**
  - A small optimisation for textures loading speed (hashing function)
  - Fixed crazy vehicle shaking (swinging chassis) on high FPS
+ - SilentPatch: Fixed an AI issue where enemies became too accurate after the player had been in the car earlier

 **Since v1.8.1**
  - SilentPatch: Impound garages